Santa Parades and Winter Festivals in Southeastern New Brunswick

 Champdore (Saint-Antoine)

-The community of Champdore hosts its Santa Claus Parade on Sunday, December 8 at 6pm.
-(Storm date of December 15).
+The community of Champdore hosts its Santa Claus Parade on Sunday, December 7 at 6pm.

 Salisbury